jdjoum/System-Design-Notes/README.md

   8. Network Efficiency: Minimizing the size of data transfers, compressing data, and reducing the number of round trips between client and server improves latency.

   Efficiency is a balance between resource utilization and system performance, key to creating scalable, reliable systems.

+### Reliability

+  **Reliability** in System Design refers to the ability of a system to function correctly and consistently over time, even in the presence of failures or unexpected conditions.
+Key aspects of designing for reliability include:

+  1. Redundancy: Duplication of critical components (like servers, databases, and services) to prevent single points of failure.
+This can involve active-active or active-passive setups.
+  2. Fault Tolerance: The system’s ability to continue functioning in case of component failures.
+This is achieved through mechanisms like load balancing, failover, and replication.
+  3. Data Consistency: Ensuring data remains accurate and consistent across distributed systems, often using replication techniques, consensus protocols (e.g., Paxos, Raft), and eventual consistency models in some cases.
+  4. Monitoring and Alerts: Continuous tracking of system health, resource usage, and performance to detect issues early and alert operators before they affect users.
+  5. Graceful Degradation: When parts of the system fail, the system should degrade in a controlled way, providing limited functionality instead of failing completely.
+  6. Backups and Disaster Recovery: Regular data backups and clear disaster recovery plans ensure that the system can recover from catastrophic failures or data loss.

+  By addressing these areas, a reliable system can maintain high availability, minimize downtime, and ensure consistent user experiences despite unforeseen issues.